ValidHunters/Marseyloader/Readme.md

 * * Forcibly disable Discord RPC
 * * Disable Redialing (Forced reconnects)
 * * Wizden hub mirror set as default hub
+* * Guest/Authless mode
+* * Option to not log into an account by default
 * * Locally change username for screenshots (This doesn't change your username in-game)
 * Marsey.